freenet/web/hugo-site/content/faq/index.md

 [Web of Trust plugin](https://github.com/hyphanet/plugin-WebOfTrust/blob/master/developer-documentation/core-developers-manual/OadSFfF-version1.2-non-print-edition.pdf) but with important improvements.

-This system lets users collaboratively filter content, putting them in direct control to shape their experience according to their own preferences.
+This system will allow users to collaboratively filter content, putting them in direct control to shape their experience according to their own preferences.
 Freenet’s [Ghost Keys](https://freenet.org/ghostkey) also allow users to establish reputations privately, laying the foundation for a decentralized reputation system that respects privacy.